litesql/nats/README.md

 # sqlite-nats
-SQLite Extension to integrate with NATS servers.
+SQLite Extension to integrate with NATS and JetStream servers.

 ## Installation